-4. Ensure real-time, multichannel support
+4. Ensure real-time, omnichannel support

-Providing 24/7 multi-channel support via voice, email, online and social networks enables your players to interact with you whenever and however they want.
+Providing 24/7 omnichannel support via voice, email, online and social networks enables your players to interact with you whenever and however they want.
 Social media presence also allows players to engage with developers in real time, in their preferred communication channel.
 For smaller game studios, social media offers an effective way to reach a targeted and relevant audience and to increase their player base.

 5. See the value in player feedback

 Ensure that your games reflect the latest player demands by analyzing the player feedback that comes into your customer support channels and funneling it back to development teams.
-This alone will increase player value, playtime, satisfaction, and retention, and ultimately will increase their likelihood to recommend the game to friends.
+This alone will increase player value, playtime, satisfaction, and retention, and ultimately increase their likelihood to recommend the game to friends.

 Games’ new battlefield

 Customer service is a new concept for many games studios.
 Yet it is far from a new concept in the world of business.
-Companies in other sectors, from financial services to car manufacture to food service and so on, all know that alongside product and marketing, customer service is essential to success.
+Companies in other sectors, from financial services to manufacturing to food service and so on, all know that alongside product and marketing, customer service is essential to success.

 The games sector is maturing rapidly.
 It is evolving like other sectors, and so customer service is rapidly becoming the battlefield on which companies will stand or fall.